emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 For each separate blockwise request operation, the client can choose a Request-Tag value, or choose not to set a Request-Tag.
 Starting a request operation
-where the options that are proxy-unsafe or part of the cache key are identical those of a previous operation is called request tag recycling.
+whose messages are matchable to a previous operation and even use the same Request-Tag value is called request tag recycling.
 Clients MUST NOT recycle a request tag unless the first operation has concluded.
 What constitutes a concluded operation depends on the application, and is outlined individually in {{req-tag-applications}}.